Philadelphia I-95 highway collapse snarls morning commute | Business

 Philadelphia motorists endured long, frustrating commutes along clogged roadways on Monday morning, a day after a tanker truck fire caused an overpass on a major highway to collapse, forcing the closure of one of the U.S. East Coast's busiest routes.

 Philadelphia motorists endured long, frustrating commutes along clogged roadways on Monday morning, a day after a tanker truck fire caused an overpass on a major highway to collapse, forcing the closure of one of the U.S. East Coast's busiest routes.
 A section of Interstate 95 was closed in both directions in Philadelphia after the truck carrying gasoline caught fire on Sunday for reasons that were not yet clear.
-No deaths or injuries had been reported by late Sunday.
+No deaths or injuries had been reported.

 Early on Monday morning, local traffic reporters said bumper-to-bumper traffic was spotted near the collapse and along alternate routes, but it appeared that some commuters heeded the warnings to take public transportation or stay home.
-"Things are obviously getting worse moving into the heart of rush hour," KYW News Radio traffic reporter Justin Drabick said during his report a little after 8 a.m.
+"Things are obviously getting worse moving into the heart of rush hour," KYW News Radio traffic reporter Justin Drabick said around 8 a.m.
 EST (1200 GMT).

 He noted that Mondays were typically a light traffic day.
 "Tomorrow is really going to be the true test."
 Officials said it would take several months to rebuild the stretch of I-95.
 It is the main north-south highway along the East Coast, running from Miami to the Canadian border in Maine.